-If you’re wondering why parts of your lawn turn yellow and brown after you mow your lawn, then you’ve come to the right place.
+If you’re wondering why parts of your lawn turn yellow and brown after you mow it, then you’ve come to the right place.

 This is something that used to happen to me regularly before I became interested in lawn care.

 In the photograph above, you can see that parts of the lawn have turned brown and yellow.
 Although the grass will eventually bounce back and turn green again, the color is unsightly.
-It looks as though it hasn’t been watered in ages.
+It looks as if it hasn’t been watered in weeks.

-However, this is not the case.
-In this particular example, there had been rainfall for five days straight!
+However, this was not the case.
+In this particular example, there had been rainfall for five straight days.